TCGV/blog/_posts/2020-10-11-a-review-of-consensus-protocols.md

 Then it waits for `MessageType.Select` messages and accepts it as long as the proposal number is greater than or equal `minNumber`, in which case it updates its lastly accepted value and sends a `MessageType.Accept` message back to the proposer.

 In closing, the accepter simply waits for a `MessageType.Decide` to decide on its value and terminate execution.

-But... there's a catch in my implementation, have you noticed it?
-In its current form it's incomplete, processes don't know if consensus was in fact reached!
-From the Instance perspective it's possible to check whether there's a majority decision on a value, but from the Process perspective it isn't.
-That's because I haven't (yet) implemented the learner role which would be responsible for informing everybody else of chosen values.

 4) Nakamoto Consensus
 ============